-Five and dime stores were a staple of the American landscape starting in the early 1900s and for decades millions of Americans shopped for a variety of merchandise, from bobby pins to parakeets, within their aisles.
+Five and dime stores were a staple of the American landscape starting in the early 20th century and for decades millions in the United States shopped for a variety of different items with a low price range, from bobby pins to parakeets, within their aisles.
 Hungry?
 Some five and dimes even had lunch counters offering everything from sandwiches to ice cream.

 5. Vidler's 5 & 10

-Vidler’s 5 & 10 is a nostalgic throwback with its overall look from the 1930s and offerings, but continues to evolve with modern options including online shopping.
+Vidler's 5 & 10 is a nostalgic jump back in time with its overall look from the 1930s and offerings but continues to evolve with modern options including online shopping.
 The third generation of the Vidler family is now running the store in East Aurora, N.Y., and is over 20 times larger than when Granddad Vidler first opened.

 4. Berdine's Five & Dime

 Berdine's Five and Dime is located in Harrisville, W.Va., and touts itself as the oldest five and dime store in America.
 It began in 1908 with K.C.
 Berdine and his brother, Lafayette, and seeks to celebrate "the simpler times, slower pace and nostalgia for a time gone by."

 Dick's 5 & 10 has been a Branson, Missouri landmark for more than 50 years.
 It will take you hours to peruse its numerous aisles.
 You'll find trains running overhead, an incredible selection of nostalgic and novelty candy, historic collections of holiday offerings and an ever-changing "fun aisle."

 From its wooden floors to its metal ceilings, Dooley's in Fredericksburg is an old-fashioned variety store that harkens back to when your grandparents were kids.
 They specialize in many items and are famous for Blue Waltz perfume, Spatterware, crazy hats and more.